joaofogoncalves/ngx-mathquill/README.md

 library to work (like most jquery-dependent libraries).
 For example you can add it in `<head>` of your html.
 Or in webpack write configure something like this:
+Work is in progress to fork Mathquill and remove this dependency

 ```
 var webpack = require("webpack");